Focus on you

 Voluntary benefits

-Bread Financial offers additional benefits that pay you a lump-sum cash benefit if you have specific injuries or illnesses or become hospitalized.
+Bread Financial offers associates the opportunity to enroll in additional benefits that pay you a lump-sum cash benefit if you have specific injuries or illnesses or become hospitalized.
 Accident, critical illness and hospital indemnity plans from Voya are completely voluntary and can help bring you peace of mind.
-You can purchase none, one, two or all three — the choice is yours.
+You can purchase one, two or all three — the choice is yours.

 Critical illnessinsurance

 If you suffer certain illnesses, such as a heart attack or cancer, critical illness insurance can protect against the financial impact.
 You receive a lump-sum cash payment, which can be used to pay for your treatment costs or for everyday living expenses, from rent and groceries to special transportation services.
-A $50 wellness benefit can be earned to encourage you and your covered dependents to maintain your health.
-If your spouse and children are on your plan, you can earn wellness benefits for them as well ($50 spouse/$25 each up to four children).
+As an added perk of enrolling in critical illness insurance, you can earn a $50 wellness benefit for completing a covered screening or exam.
+Your covered dependents are also eligible — $50 for your spouse and $25 for each child (up to four children).
+This benefit is designed to encourage you and your family to maintain your health.
 Rates are based on age, tier and plan.

 Benefit basics: Critical illness insurance